annisadevin/panpacation/README.md

 # PANPACATION

 This repository include PANPACATION PROJECT.
-PANPACATION is an website that help people searching for right place to get staycation.
+PANPACATION is a website that help people searching for right place to get staycation.

 ## Meet the team